64bit/async-openai/async-openai/MIDDLEWARE.md

 ## Bring Your Own Types Interaction

 With the `byot` feature, generated `*_byot` methods keep the same minimal trait bounds with or without middleware.
-JSON request bodies are serialized before they enter the replayable middleware request factory; multipart request bodies use the client-level replay bounds required by form handling.
+JSON request bodies are serialized before they enter the replayable middleware request factory.